jeromegn/protobuf.cr/README.md

   # write your methods like you normally would here, if you like.
 end

-# MyMessage is just a normal struct - let's create one
-msg = MyMessage.new prop_name: 42, prop2: Foo::FOO, optional_prop_name: "Bar"
-puts "Before serialization: #{msg}"

-io_memory = msg.to_protobuf # io_memory is an IO::Memory of the encoded message

-# Or write the encoded message into any IO object - such as network, or a file
-tmpfile = Tempfile.open("my_message") do |output_file|
-    msg.to_protobuf output_file # In this case we use a temporary file end

-# Now let's decode the message...
-input_file = File.open(tmpfile.path) # open an IO object (the file we just wrote)
+proto_io = File.read("path/to/encoded/protobuf") # get your IO in some way

-decoded_msg = MyMessage.from_protobuf(input_file) # return an instance of MyMessage
+msg = MyMessage.from_protobuf(proto_io) # returns a an instance of MyMessage

-puts "After serialization: #{decoded_msg}" tmpfile.delete # clean up the temporary file
+                                  # from a valid protobuf encoded message

+msg.to_protobuf # return a IO::Memory filled with the encoded message

+some_io = IO::Memory.new
+msg.to_protobuf(some_io) # fills up the provided IO with the encoded message
 ```

 #### Field types